-My parents have a lime tree that recently had some leaves falling off, and they were concerned the tree was dying.
-To help them out, I did some research and testing to find out more.
+We have a lime tree that recently had some leaves falling off, and we were concerned the tree was dying.
+So, I did some research and testing to find out more.
 Here’s what I found.

 Lime trees drop their leaves due to stress from water, nutrients, and weather.
 While lime trees are evergreen and normally keep their leaves year-round, these stressors can cause the tree to drop leaves, even in the summer.
 For best results, only water when the soil is dry and provide sufficient nutrients.

-So, while lime trees commonly drop their leaves from improper watering, nutrients, and weather, how can we tell which issue is causing it?
+So, while lime trees commonly drop leaves from several issues, how can we tell which issue is causing it?
 And how can we fix it?
 Let’s take a closer look.

 Lime leaves can lose their leaves for many reasons, even during the spring and summer such as May, June, and July, but the most common cause is improper watering.

 Over and under-watering will quickly stress a lime tree and cause it to drop its leaves, blossoms, and fruit.

 Before watering your lime tree, check if it even needs water in the first place.
 This will help tremendously in preventing over and under-watering.